coderedcorp/coderedcms/docs/features/blocks/contentblocks/embedmedia.rst

 .. figure:: img/embedmedia1.png
     :alt: An embed media block with fields.

-    A embed media block with its fields.
+    An embed media block with its fields.

 .. figure:: img/embedmedia2.png
     :alt: How it displays on the page.

-    How the embedded media would display on the published page.
+    How the embedded media would display on the published page, with a content column next to it that we added.

 .. note::
     You can use Bootstrap utility classes like ``w-50`` on your embeds.
 The size of the video